cosmos/gaia/RELEASING.md

 # Major Release Maintenance

 Major Release series continue to receive bug fixes (released as a Patch Release) until they reach End Of Life.
-Major Release series is maintained in compliance with the Stable Release Policy as described in this document.
-Note: not every Major Release is denoted as stable releases.
+Major Release series are maintained in compliance with the Stable Release Policy as described in this document.
+Note: not every Major Release is denoted as a stable release.

 Only the following major release series have a stable release status: